 The Terms of reference of ICG and its Providers' Forum, the workplan of the Providers' Forum and the list of State Members of the United Nations and governmental, intergovernmental and non-governmental organizations participating in ICG are contained in annexes I through IV.
 A template for sharing information between service providers and the list of the meetings of ICG are contained in annexes V and VI.
-The list of publications is contained in annex VIII.
-The statement of the Providers' Forum concerning ICG is contained in annex VIII.
-The summary of discussions concerning the "Future of ICG" is contained in annex IX, and the Mission Statement and Vision Statement of ICG are contained in annexes X and XI respectively.
+The list of publications is contained in annex VII.
+The statement of the Providers' Forum concerning ICG is contained in annex IX, and the Mission Statement and Vision Statement of ICG are contained in annexes X and XI respectively.